jundalisay/spblist/content/en/research/mohammad/quran/sura-012b.md

 105. How many a sign in the heavens and the earth do they pass by, paying no attention to them?

-106. And most of them do not believe in Allah unless they associate others.
+106. And most of them do not believe in Enki unless they associate others.

-107. Do they feel secure that a covering of Allah’s punishment will not come upon them, or that the Hour will not come upon them suddenly, while they are unaware?
+107. Do they feel secure that a covering of Enki’s punishment will not come upon them, or that the Hour will not come upon them suddenly, while they are unaware?

-108. Say, “This is my way; I invite to Allah, based on clear knowledge—I and whoever follows me.
-Glory be to Allah; and I am not of the polytheists.”
+108. Say, “This is my way; I invite to Enki, based on clear knowledge—I and whoever follows me.
+Glory be to Enki; and I am not of the polytheists.”

 109. We did not send before you except men, whom We inspired, from the people of the towns.
 Have they not roamed the earth and seen the consequences for those before them?